kscharpf/RoboND-DeepLearning-Project/writeup.md

 ## Limitations
 The developed model is only valid for differentiating three object types - target human, other human, and everything else.
 It seems that it should be possible to use a pre-trained inception/resnet/vgg16 model on the CIFAR1000 dataset and use that as part of the segmentation process.

+## Future Work
+There are multiple techniques available to improve the results of this network.
+As noted in the limitations, the current network only segments three classes.
+It would be useful for the network to segment many more classes.
+For example, the ability to identify obstacles likely in the way of the flight path versus the road.
+One approach widely used is transfer learning where we could use a pretrained model such as VGG16 to provide many of the layers required.
+A second technique that would be good to explore is to execute the inference within C++ rather than python to hopefully bring the image processing.
+A third item to consider is whether this model is over-parameterized.
+If the model can be simplified in any fashion, inference will be faster and therefore more suitable to a real-time environment.